-This policy applies to the college's employees, whether permanent, temporary, casual, part-time or on fixed-term contracts, to ex-employees, to job applicants and to individuals such as agency staff and consultants and volunteers who are not our employees, but who work at the college (collectively known as workers).

-3. Workers' duties

-All workers have a duty to act in accordance with this policy, to treat colleagues with dignity at all times, and not to discriminate against, harass or victimise other members of staff, whether junior or senior to them.
-In some situations, the college may be at risk of being held responsible for the acts of individual members of staff and will not tolerate any discriminatory practices or behaviour.
+- 2 Application: This policy applies to the School's employees, whether permanent, temporary, casual, part-time or on fixed-term contracts, to ex-employees, to job applicants and to individuals such as agency staff and consultants, volunteers and Directors who are not our employees, but who may work, volunteer or attend at the School (collectively workers). - 3 Workers' duties: All workers have a duty to act in accordance with this policy, to treat colleagues with dignity at all times, and not to discriminate against, harass or victimise other members of staff, whether junior or senior to them.
+In some situations, the School may be at risk of being held responsible for the acts of individual members of staff and will not tolerate any discriminatory practices or behaviour.